MicrosoftDocs/azure-ai-docs/articles/search/search-howto-managed-identities-cosmos-db.md

 Azure AI Search supports two mechanisms to connect using managed identity.

-1. The _legacy_ aproach requires configuring the managed identity to have reader permissions on the management plane of the target Azure Cosmos DB account.
+1. The _legacy_ approach requires configuring the managed identity to have reader permissions on the management plane of the target Azure Cosmos DB account.
 Azure AI Search will then utilize that identity to fetch the account keys of Cosmos DB account in the background to access the data.
-This approach will not work if the Cosmos DB account has `"disableLocalAuth": true`.
+This approach won't work if the Cosmos DB account has `"disableLocalAuth": true`.
 This approach is no longer recommended when connecting to Azure Cosmos DB accounts for NoSQL accounts.

-1. The _recommended_ approach requires configuring the managed identity appropriatte roles on the management and data plane of the target Azure Cosmos DB account.
+1. The _recommended_ approach requires configuring the managed identity appropriate roles on the management and data plane of the target Azure Cosmos DB account.
 Azure AI Search will then request an access token to access the data in the Cosmos DB account.
-This approach will work if the Cosmos DB account has `"disableLocalAuth": true`, and is therefore recommended as the more secure option when connecting to Azure Cosmos DB accounts for NoSQL accounts.
+This approach works if the Cosmos DB account has `"disableLocalAuth": true`, and is therefore recommended as the more secure option when connecting to Azure Cosmos DB accounts for NoSQL accounts.

-The rest of this document will walk through the steps for the _recommended_ approach, with callouts as needed comparing it with the _legacy_ approach.
+The rest of this document walks through the steps for the _recommended_ approach, with callouts as needed comparing it with the _legacy_ approach.

 ### Limitations